6 min read

 Common pitfalls

-• Empty messages with a valid next_partition_cursor usually means the partition is empty, not that the room has no messages.
+• Empty messages with a valid next_partition_cursor usually means the current history window is empty, not that the room has no messages.

-• If you only query the current partition, you will miss older history for rooms with long-lived activity.
+• If you only query the latest history window, you will miss older history for rooms with long-lived activity.

 • For thread messages, pass both cursor_sent_at and cursor_message_id when paginating.